open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 Make sure Vagrant is running and then click [here](http://localhost:3100) to access your Community Planet.
 It is recommended that you use Firefox since Planet is only guaranteed to run properly on Firefox.

 **NOTES**: After you register your community, but before you can sync with the nation, you need to create an additional dummy user in your community.
-Thusly, here is how to create a dummy user:
+Here is how to create a dummy user:
 1. Create a quick additional user under "Become a Member" on the login page (HINT: When creating the dummy user, don't give it   a password that you actually use).
 2. Then, log in to your admin account and double-check that you're listed under Members on the Manager Settings page.
 3. Now that your community has a user, you can sync with the nation.